What Are Wisdom Teeth, and Does Everybody Have Them?

 They do not always need to be removed, but leaving them in may pose the risk of:

-3. Facial pain symptoms - An unerupted tooth can put pressure on the crown or the roots of the adjacent tooth.
+- Facial pain symptoms - An unerupted tooth can put pressure on the crown or the roots of the adjacent tooth.
 This can cause periodic episodes of pain that may be localized, more vague, or even travel in different directions.
-The pain is related to the close confines of the impacted tooth and its neighbour.
+The pain is related to the close confines of the impacted tooth and its neighbor.

 When Should Wisdom Teeth Be Removed ?